 - to specify the desired level of maturity

 - to focus on the most important capabilities and its dimension.

 The last step will be benchmarking your achievements against your peers in the industry.

 Step 4.
-Benchmark company’s achievements with peers in the industry
+Benchmark the company’s achievements with peers in the industry

-Benchmarking is not a mandatory step but, it is still interesting to compare the achievements of your company with those of others.
-Because there are plenty of different data management/governance maturity models, it is difficult to get a common basis for comparison.
+Benchmarking is not a mandatory step, but it is still interesting to compare the achievements of your company with those of others.
+Because there are plenty of different data management/governance maturity models, it isn’t easy to get a common basis for comparison.

-If you don’t know where to start, I invite you to perform your own Data Maturity Scan HERE, and afterwards you can compare your results with the average results of other participants, which are presented in ‘The Data Management Maturity Assessment Review 2019’.
+If you don’t know where to start, I invite you to perform your own Data Maturity Scan HERE.
+Afterward, you can compare your results with the average results of other participants, presented in ‘The Data Management Maturity Assessment Review 2019’.
 You can download it for free HERE.

 In the following articles of the series, I will provide an in-depth overview of how to measure maturity per each data management sub-capability and demonstrate the benchmark results.